tomnitschke/gristruc/README.md

 return solve_meaning_of_life
 ```
+### Calling the code from within formulas
-A "QuestionBot" column with this formula in it will get a Python function as its value.
+A "QuestionBot" column with the above formula in it will get a Python function as its value.
 This can be called from other places within your Project, like this:
 ```python
 # Nota bene: Using lookupOne() without any arguments will just fetch the first record.
 return CODE.lookupOne().QuestionBot.solve_meaning_of_life("Pray, what does it all mean?")